raicabogdan/mod_ishttps/README.md

                                                       X-Forwarded-Port.
 (See Issue #12)

 ## TODO
-- Limit changes from specific PROXYIPs only.
+- Limit changes from specific PROXY IPs only.

 ## Example Configuration